MoreliaTalk/morelia_server/README_ENG.md

 `--port <int>` - port on which server will be launched

 `--log-level <str>` - sets logging level.
 Options: "critical", "error", "warning", "info", "debug", "trace".
-Default: "info".
+Default: "debug".

-`--use-colors <bool>` - turns color highlighting of logs on and off
+`--use-colors` - turns color highlighting of logs on and off

-`--reload <bool>` - activates/deactivates automatic restart of server when its code changes
+`--reload` - activates/deactivates automatic restart of server when its code changes

 ## Checking health of server using built-in client ##